 Over the last decade several competitors have challenged transplantation and resection as the most efficacious treatment for early HCC.
-Considering the competitive long-term results of non-transplant treatment in patients with well-compensated cirrhosis and very early HCC (single tumour of <2 cm in size; T1 stage^{91 92}), the application of LT at very early stages of HCC development-usually detected in the setting of screening- may be futile.88 Very early tumours can remain dormant for a significant period of time,^{93 94} and their doubling time may exceed 10-20 months.95 Not surprisingly, resection and ablation have achieved excellent survival outcomes in this setting, in the range of 60-70% at 5 years.^{96 97} While a robust trial appropriately comparing LR and ablation is still not available,98 large case-control series and modelling studies support RFA as a non-inferior99 and more cost-effective100 treatment for very early HCCs.
+Considering the competitive long-term results of non-transplant treatment in patients with well-compensated cirrhosis and very early HCC (single tumour of <2 cm in size; T1 stage), the application of LT at very early stages of HCC development-usually detected in the setting of screening-may be futile.
+Reference to the setting of screening-may be futile.
+Reference to the setting of screening-may be futile.
+Set Very early tumours can remain dormant for a significant period of time, Reference to the setting of screening-may exceed 10-20 months.
+Set Not surprisingly, resection and ablation have achieved excellent survival outcomes in this setting, in the range of 60-70% at 5 years.
+Set While a robust trial appropriately comparing LR and ablation is still not available, Reference case-control series and modelling studies support RFA as a non-inferior and more cost-effective treatment for very early HCCs.

 For small tumours when all three modalities (ablation, resection and LT) could we applied, there are few data to guide decision making.
 Pattern of recurrence, patient conditions, liver status and treatments applicability are crucial when the transplant alternative is considered.
-Proposals include 'ablate and wait' strategy that reserves LT for those patients who develop recurrence100 while others have proposed resection as first approach and reserving LT for those patients with microvascular invasion at explant pathology.101 Sufficient data to robustly guide decision making are lacking, and trials tailored for all the clinical permutations are not in place.
+Proposals include 'ablate and wait' strategy that reserves LT for those patients who develop recurrence that reserves have proposed resection as first approach and reserving LT for those patients with microvascular invasion at explant pathology.
+Sufficient data to robustly guide decision making are lacking, and trials tailored for all the clinical permutations are not in place.